 Stinkhorn

-This mushroom first asppears as an egg partly submerged in the surrounding substrate with a jelly like feel. the mushroom then (slowly) bursts out and forms the very phallic looking fungi.
-The cap is covered in a sticky substance, called a gleba containing the spores which flys seem very attracted to, they devour this and get covered in spores which then get a free ride to a new place to grow.
+This mushroom first appears as an egg, partly submerged in the surrounding substrate with a jelly like feel.
+The mushroom then (slowly) bursts out and forms the very phallic looking fungi.
+The cap is covered in a sticky substance, called a gleba containing the spores, to which flies seem very attracted.
+As they devour this, they get covered in spores, which then get a free ride to a new place to grow.

 Mushroom Type | |